 Health Benefits of Black Tea

 The fermentation process also influences the types and amounts of antioxidants present in black and green tea.

 Tea can be considered a functional food because of its high concentration of antioxidants.
 A functional food provides health benefits beyond the components of basic nutrition (2).
 Tea has no calories, protein or fat, and no significant amount of vitamins or minerals.

 But its antioxidants confer a host of health benefits not quantified on a nutrition label.

-According to one peer-reviewed research article: “Black tea leaves are reported to contain thousands of bioactive constituents such as polyphenols, amino acids, volatile compounds, and flavonoids that exhibit a range of promising pharmacological properties.”
+According to one peer-reviewed research article: “Black tea leaves are reported to contain thousands of bioactive constituents such as polyphenols, l-theanine, amino acids, volatile compounds, and flavonoids that exhibit a range of promising pharmacological properties.”
 (3)

 Every fresh tea leaf is rich with a certain type of antioxidant called catechins — in particular, epigallocatechin gallate (EGCG) (4).
-If you’ve ever come across an article touting the health benefits of green tea, you likely noticed that these catechins are what gives green tea its claim to health fame.
+If you’ve ever come across an article touting the health benefits of green tea, you likely noticed that these catechins are what gives a cup of green tea its claim to health fame.